Coco501/tidbit/README.md

 ## About
 <b>tidbit</b> is a light-weight command-line tool that I made in response to my increasing frustration from dozens of scattered note files

-Highlights:
+- never lose track of your notes
-- never lose your notes
+- save the commands you always forget
 - simple organization, instant access
 - interactive fuzzy searching & previewing (with [fzf](https://github.com/junegunn/fzf))
 - usable by a 3-year-old